BIOGRAPHY

 He began his career as a freelance feature writer for The New York Times (City, Styles, Magazine Sections), New York, Paper, The Fader, South China Morning Post, ESPN: The Magazine, Vice, Black Book, Rolling Stone Mexico, Salon.com, among many others.
 He reported from the backstreets of Havana, the contested hills of the West Bank, the slums of San Salvador and the top of a 200 ft. redwood tree, which is still the scariest thing he's ever done.
 His big break in television came when MTV News and Specials optioned a New York Times feature article he wrote about computer hackers.
 The network hired him to produce his first documentary alongside correspondent Serena Altschul.
 In addition, he was an on-air correspondent for Video News International, the world pioneer in one-man-band video journalism, where he shot and produced his own stories for an internationally syndicated series.

-From 2000-2009, Lappé was Executive Editor of the Guerrilla News Network (GNN), the global citizen journalism web site and production company that produced Sundance-winning short and feature-length documentary films as well as politically charged music videos for artists such as Eminem.
 In 2003, he traveled with his friend Stephen Marshall to Iraq, where they shot GNN's award-winning war documentary, BATTLEGROUND ("Historically essential viewing" – Chicago Tribune).
 The film won several awards and was sold to Showtime.
+GNN's second feature documentary, AMERICAN BLACKOUT, won a Special Jury Prize at the 2006 Sundance Film Festival.

 As a commentator, he's been invited to opine on media outlets around the world, including Sky News, Fox Business Network, Reason podcast, Fusion, Huffington Post Live, CBC, THE LEONARD LOPATE SHOW, THE RACHEL MADDOW SHOW, NPR, BBC, Radio France and Radio Havana.
 He was a regular guest host on Air America Radio, including a segment on THE MAJORITY REPORT with Janeane Garofalo.
 He has also lectured at over twenty universities, institutions and conferences on the state and future of the media.